okta/okta-developer-docs/packages/@okta/vuepress-site/archive/php/protect-your-api/index.md

     content: noindex, nofollow
 ---

-> **Info**: PHP is no longer a supported language at Okta, and this article is no longer updated.
+> **Info**: PHP is no longer a supported language at Okta.
+This article is no longer updated and was archived in February 2024.

 Add a layer of authorization to your web services with [Okta API Access Management](/docs/concepts/api-access-management/).